Hyperium-Labs/taucon/README.md

-Unity has recently dropped their runtime fee and walked back other changes; https://unity.com/blog/unity-is-canceling-the-runtime-fee
+I no longer use Unity due to their runtime fee nonsense.
+Unity has recently dropped their runtime fee and walked back other changes however if you are interested; https://unity.com/blog/unity-is-canceling-the-runtime-fee

 Personally, I don't see myself using Unity again.
 Godot is an amazing open-source alternative however: https://godotengine.org/